janlelis/idiosyncratic-ruby.com/source/posts/34-utility-gems.html.md

     Gem::Platform.local.os # => "linux"
     Gem::Platform.local.cpu # => "x86_64"

+The value is derived from [RbConfig](/42-ruby-config.html).
 Also see the [OS](https://github.com/rdp/os) gem, which provides similar functionality.

 ## 2) `Gem.gzip` and `Gem.gunzip`